wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ### Logging into CORP-DC01

-Then time to move into the CORPORATE.local trust via DC01.
-And the key was again, MercerH.
+Then time to move into the **CORPORATE.local** trust via DC01.
+And the key was again, **MercerH**.
 The account that linked both domain controllers.

 After a long fight with proxy routes, I RDP'd into CORP-DC01 as MercerH.
 Once in, I again ran another reverse shell and re-routed my SOCKS proxy so that I could "see" into the rest of the CORP domain.